 4. Visualize your insights

-Once all data is prepared and synced, you can start visualizing your data in Visual Panel.
+Once all data is prepared and synced, you can start visualizing your data in the charting app.
 There are many charts you can build to explore your data and present your insights.
 At Acho Studio, each visualization is connected to a specific table in a project.
 Whenever you table updates, your chart will update as well.

 5. Manage your data pipelines